gsoft-inc/wl-web-configs/docs/webpack/configure-build.md

 - **Type**: `boolean`
 - **Default**: `true`

 Whether or not to enable webpack production optimizations like [code minification](https://webpack.js.org/configuration/optimization/#optimizationminimize).
+This option can be quite usefull when debugging an issue with webpack bundling.

 ```js !#7 webpack.build.js
 // @ts-check